-Foundations - Relations on sets, including equivalence, partial order relations and relational databases; properties of functions, permutations, arithmetic of integers modulo n.
+- Foundations: Relations on sets, including equivalence and partial order relations, properties of functions, arithmetic of integers modulo n.

-3. Use graph theoretic methods to solve appropriate problems.
+- Use graph theoretic methods to solve problems.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.